Talisman9/Writing-Advanced/PROGRESS.md

 - Outlined series-wide story arc and mysteries
 - Planned individual novel structures and interconnections
 - Developed the Silentium's history, contents, and significance
+- Wrote detailed setting description for the Old Market Square
+- Created first novel outline with chapter breakdown
+- Developed the silver astrolabe artifact and its significance
 ## In-Progress Tasks
-- Write detailed setting descriptions for key locations
-- Create first novel outline with chapter breakdown
-- Develop the silver astrolabe artifact and its significance
+- Design the "Veritas Symbol" and its various manifestations
 ## Upcoming Tasks
-- Design the "Veritas Symbol" and its various manifestations
 - Create sample chapters showcasing narrative style
 - Develop relationship progression outline for Emily and Alistair